KajKandler/eleventy-base-blog-with-schema/content/blog/importance_of_schema_markup.md

 Starting in 2012, the largest search engines in the world asked website publishers to mark up their semantic entities.
 They founded schema.org to build a common vocabulary of "things".
 Things can be classified in a taxonomy, such as "Organization", "Corporation", "Person", "Creative Work", "Book", "Website", "Webapge", or "Article".

-## Why are schema.org annotations important for SEO?
+## Why are schema.org Annotations Important for SEO?

 Schema.org annotations are important for SEO because Google admittedly supports some of its rich results with structured data.